Yorkie SA: Yorkshire Terrier Care, Adoption and Rescue Guidance

 Responsible adoption guidance, rescue realities, surrender context, and better decision-making before a Yorkie enters a new home.

-Helpful next reads before adopting or rehoming a Yorkie
+Helpful next reads before adopting, rehoming, or supporting rescue

 A Yorkie is small, but the care load is not